-Unless you’re an experienced seller, consider hiring an attorney to prepare the purchase agreement and other documents.
+Unless you’re an experienced seller, consider hiring an attorney to handle the paperwork that goes along with selling FSBO, such as the purchase agreement.
 You’ll want the attorney to ensure you comply with your state laws and other intricacies of a home sale.

 Look for a real estate attorney who understands and can help with:

 You’re going through a separation or a divorce